mattsse/voyager/README.md

 ## Example

-The examples use [tokio](https://tokio.rs/) for its runtime, so your `Cargo.toml` could look like this:
+The examples use [tokio](https://tokio.rs/) as its runtime, so your `Cargo.toml` could look like this:

 ```toml
 [dependencies]